sruffner/XSort/xsort/assets/views.md

 saved at application exit and restored the next time **XSort** launches.

 ### Interspike Interval Histograms
-This view plots, on the same axes, the interspike interval (ISI) histogram for each unit in the display list.
+This view plots, on the same axes, the interspike interval (ISI) histogram for each unit in the display focus list.
 The histogram is an array of normalized bin counts for ISIs between 0 and 200 milliseconds, with each bin count divided by the maximum observed bin count.
 As with the correlograms, the ISI histograms are computed once on a background task, but then cached in-memory so they need not be computed again.